-Our vision is to contribute to the attainment of healthy and sustainable wild Atlantic salmon in Atlantic Canada and Quebec.
-We do this through stimulation and support of partnerships among small and large players alike.
-The principle is simple: We help focus many small contributions to make a big difference in salmon conservation.
+Our vision has been, and remains, to contribute to the attainment of healthy and sustainable wild Atlantic salmon in Atlantic Canada and Quebec.
+We believe very strongly in the partnership principle, and we work hard to motivate partnerships among small and large players alike, as many small contributions can make a big difference in salmon conservation.